CMU-Integrated-Design-Innovation-Group/mango/README.md

 Tutorials can be found [here]().

 # How to install
-Since this toolkit is in an early build, it is not currently available on PyPi / pip.
+As this toolkit is still an early build, it is not currently available on PyPi / pip.
 Therefore, to install (or update) the package, please run the following commands.
 1) Create a new virtual environment in anaconda (_recommended_)
-2) Open the terminal and run the following commands in order (you can just copy and paste the whole line.
+2) Open a terminal (or command line) and run the following commands in order (you can just copy and paste the whole line.
 Please note the period on the 3rd bullet)
    - git clone https://github.com/CMU-Integrated-Design-Innovation-Group/Mango.git
    - cd Mango
    - pip install -e .

-This should install the mango to your environment which you can then import into a Python.
-Please see readthedocs (or files in the tests folder) for a tutorial on how this framework is intended to be used.
+This should install the mango package to your environment which you can then import into a Python.
+Please see readthedocs for a tutorial on how this framework is intended to be used.

 # Requirements
 Python Version >= 3.9